Amsterdam-AI-Team/amsterdam-rag-chatbot-system/README.md

 ```

 This will start the chatbot on your localhost, allowing you to interact with it via a web interface.

+**Note**: You will need an OpenAI, Google, and/or Groq API key for answer generation, depending on the model of your choice.
+These API keys should also be specified in the configuration file.
+It is possible to use different LLMs of your choice, but doing so will require modifying the code accordingly.

+**Note**: You will need an OpenAI API key for image processing (i.e., getting an image description).
+This API key should be specified in the configuration file.
+It is possible to use image processing tools of your choice, but doing so will require modifying the code accordingly.

+**Note**: the Groq models (Llama3 (70b) and Mixtral) only allows for tokens-per-minute (tpm) of 5000.
+You could utilize different API's for the Groq models to allow for higher tpm.

 ## Contributing